Tachyonic AdS/QCD, Determining the Strong Running Coupling and \beta-function in both UV and IR Regions of AdS Space: Deformation of the AdS Space in the UV Region

-Moreover, we can relate the length scale $z$ with the invariant LF impact variable $\zeta$, which appears in the LF Hamiltonian.
-The nonconformal dynamics, confinement and deconfinement transitions associated with QCD will now be investigated through $g_5(z)$ where, $g_5(z)\,\rightarrow\,g_{YM}(\zeta)$ --- see Eq.(\ref{ymt1}) for the comparison with YM theory.
-Therefore, we define $\text{AdS}_5$ coupling constant, $\alpha^{AdS}_s\,\equiv\,g_5^2/4\pi$, which requires $Q^2$-dependence to fully describe the dynamics of the particles in both UV and the IR domains, corresponding to short and long-distance interparticle separations, respectively.
+The nonconformal dynamics, confinement, and deconfinement transitions associated with QCD will now be investigated through $g_5(z)$ where $g_5(z)\,\rightarrow\,g_{YM}(\zeta)$ --- see Eq.(\ref{ymt1}) for the comparison with YM theory.
+Therefore, we define $\text{AdS}_5$ coupling constant, $\alpha^{AdS}_s\,\equiv\,g_5^2/4\pi$, which requires $Q^2$-dependence to fully describe the dynamics of the particles in both UV and the IR domains.
 What makes the $G(\phi)$ interesting is that it distorts the $\text{AdS}_5$ space curvature in two different forms.
 One in the UV regime and the other in the IR regime, so perturbation and nonperturbative characteristics of the QCD-like coupling can be investigated in a single framework \cite{ads-beta-f}.
-We can relate the LF strong coupling with $G(\phi(\zeta))$ as
+The $\alpha_s^{AdS}$ can be written in terms of the $G(\phi)$ as